-Nearly everyone recalls a favorite amusement park from their youth but if you lived in the Chicago area before 1967, there’s a good chance the Riverview Amusement Park was yours.
+Nearly everyone can recall a favorite amusement park from their youth but if you lived in Chicago before 1967, there’s a good chance the Riverview Amusement Park was yours.

-Riverview Amusement Park is remembered fondly by many Chicago parents and grandparents alike who attended in their youth with family and friends.
-Touted as “One of the Greatest Amusement Parks in the World”, Riverview Park had little competition in the Chicago area with rides and attractions spread across 74 acres.
+To this day, Riverview is still fondly remembered by many Chicago parents and grandparents alike.
+Touted as “One of the Greatest Amusement Parks in the World”, Riverview Park had little competition in the area, with rides and attractions spreading across 74 acres.

-Located on Chicago’s north side, Riverview Park was bordered on the south by Belmont, east by Western Avenues, north by Lane Tech High School and on the west by the north branch of the Chicago River, an area commonly known as ‘North Center’.
+Located on Chicago’s northside, Riverview was bordered on the south by Belmont Avenue, east by Western Avenue, north by Lane Tech High School and on the west by the north branch of the Chicago River.
+Today this area is commonly known as ‘North Center’.

-While visitors were able to enjoy a wide range of rides and attractions, the park became best known for ‘The Bobs’ – an 11 car roller coaster with an 85′ drop.
+While visitors enjoyed a wide range of rides and attractions, the park became best known for ‘The Bobs’ – an 11 car roller coaster with an 85′ drop.
 Constructed in 1926 for $80,000, it carried 1,200 passengers per hour and drew some 700,000 riders each season.

 Family Line Video, LLC